Flows for food webs and water quality

 Evidence from the Selected Areas has established several generalisable principles:

-- As season is a primary driver of increased ER and GPP rates, changes to seasonal flows using environmental water will likely have a large impact on the metabolic regime (pg. vii).
+1. As season is a primary driver of increased ER and GPP rates, changes to seasonal flows using water for the environment will likely have a large impact on the metabolic regime (pg. vii).

 Implications for environmental water managers: